AI-powered mechanisms as judges: Breaking ties in chess: Abstract

 \section{Abstract}

-Recently, Artificial Intelligence (AI) technology use has been rising in sports.
-For example, to reduce staff during the COVID-19 pandemic, major tennis tournaments replaced human line judges with Hawk-Eye Live technology.
+Recently, Artificial Intelligence (AI) technology use has been rising in sports to reach decisions of various complexity.
+At a relatively low complexity level, for example, major tennis tournaments replaced human line judges with Hawk-Eye Live technology to reduce staff during the COVID-19 pandemic.
 AI is now ready to move beyond such mundane tasks, however.
 A case in point and a perfect application ground is chess.
-To reduce the growing incidence of draws, many elite tournaments have resorted to fast chess tiebreakers.
-However, these tiebreakers are vulnerable to \textit{strategic manipulation}, e.g., in the last game of the 2018 World Chess Championship, Carlsen---in a significantly advantageous position---offered a draw to Caruana (whom accepted the offer) to proceed to fast chess tiebreaks in which Carlsen had even better odds of winning the championship.
-By contrast, we prove that our AI-based method can serve as a judge to break ties without being vulnerable to such manipulation.
-It relies on measuring the difference between the evaluations of a player's actual move and the best move as deemed by a powerful chess engine.
+To reduce the growing incidence of ties, many elite tournaments have resorted to fast chess tiebreakers.
+However, these tiebreakers significantly reduce the quality of games.
+To address this issue, we propose a novel AI-driven method for an objective tiebreaking mechanism.
+This method evaluates the quality of players' moves by comparing them to the optimal moves suggested by powerful chess engines.
 If there is a tie, the player with the higher quality measure wins the tiebreak.
-We generalize our method to all competitive sports and games in which AI's superiority is---or can be---established.
+This approach not only enhances the fairness and integrity of the competition but also maintains the game's high standards.
+To show the effectiveness of our method, we apply it to a dataset comprising approximately 25,000 grandmaster moves from World Chess Championship matches spanning from 1910 to 2018, using Stockfish 16, a leading chess AI, for analysis.